ten-protocol/go-ten/design/Events_design.md

 ## Obscuro events technical implementation

 The task is to implement the visibility rules described above without changing the query and subscription API from a user's point of view.

-### Constraints and Considerations

-We already have a tool called the "Wallet Extension", which acts as a proxy between the wallet and the obscuro node, and manages viewing keys.

-- Applications will connect to the "wallet extension", which will translate the plain web3 "Subscribe" call into an encrypted Obscuro compatible one.
-The stream of received events will be decrypted automatically with the appropriate viewing keys.

-- Events should not leave the enclave space unencrypted or encrypted with a non-relevant account key.
-Transactions are executed inside a secure enclave, and events emitted during that, need to be collected, filtered, and encrypted before being returned from the enclave.
-  Optimisations need to be created as the load on the enclave could be significant.

-- An account should be able to monitor only the events relevant to itself, and not subscribe to anything else.
-  Basically, subscriptions need to be authenticated.
-Otherwise, someone could setup a subscription to monitor well-known addresses, and receive useful information, even if they cannot decrypt the actual event.
-  They could determine  for example when a high profile individual has transferred some ERC20, even if they wouldn't know how much or to whom.

-- Events included in transaction receipts should be filtered to only include events which are visible to the transaction submitter.

 ### Implementation